 In a similar vein, Senior Economist at BMO Capital Markets Sal Guatieri notes that “unpleasant side-effects” like inflation that usually take several years to emerge after a recession are emerging just a few quarters after the economy’s collapse.
 The “Fed’s temporary-inflation mantra is sounding more dated by the week”, and further steps should be taken to reduce QE to ensure the long-term stability of the US economy.

 Ultimately, the Fed will have to continue playing a balancing game between its monetary policy objectives.
 If the Fed can manage to withdraw itself steadily and smoothly from financial markets, then Powell’s announcement may be a welcome sign of both US and global economic recovery from the corona crisis.
 The response from US stocks to the Fed’s plan seems positive for now, with US stocks surpassing old records this week, once again.

 Published 1 September 2021.
 This article was prepared by Adept Economics Research Officer Ben Scott and Director Gene Tunny.
-Please get in touch with any questions via email@example.com or by calling us on +61 7 3085 7417.
+Please get in touch with any questions via firstname.lastname@example.org or call us on 1300 169 870.